walking-octopus/vaults-ut/README.md

 ## Installing

-Since the app depends on and automaticly installs Fuse, it might not get an OpenStore listing until it's shipped by default.
+Since the app depends on and automatically installs Fuse, it might not get an OpenStore listing until it's shipped by default.
 Until then, get a build from the Release page or GitHub Actions, and install the `.click` file.

 ## Building

 ### Dependencies
 - Docker
-- Android tools (for adb)
+- Android tools (for ADB)
 - Python3 / pip3
 - Clickable (get it from [here](https://clickable-ut.dev/en/latest/index.html))

-Use Clickable to build and package Translate as a Click package ready to be installed on Ubuntu Touch
+Use Clickable to build and package Vaults as a Click package ready to be installed on Ubuntu Touch

 ### Build instructions